How to draw Cast Shadow with Diverging source light easily!

-We saw at the TIP 109 How to draw Cast Shadow using PARALLEL source light (such as the sun).
+We saw previously at the How to draw Cast Shadow using PARALLEL source light (such as the sun).

 To illustrate both techniques, let’s consider the volumes in the videos to be something you could hold in your hand.
 Basically, I consider that the “Parallel source light” would come from a (huge) wide source of light such as the sun.

-At the end it’s up to you to choose the graphic impact you want to give to your sketch.
+Choose the graphic impact you want to give to your sketch.